Saitō Hajime: Saitō in fiction

 He is portrayed as a quiet and serious spy in Kaze Hikaru.
 He is also the protagonist of the manga Burai, a fictional story about the Shinsengumi during the later part of the Tokugawa shogunate.

 Saitō is featured in the manga Getsumei Seiki, in later episodes of the anime Shura no Toki: Age of Chaos, and the video game series Bakumatsu Renka Shinsengumi and Code of the Samurai.

 In the 2003 Japanese film When the Last Sword Is Drawn, Saitō is played by Kōichi Satō.
 At first, Sato portrays Saitō as a cold, dark, uncaring captain of the Shinsengumi.
 However, Saitō changes as a man through his interactions with Kanichiro Yoshimura (played by Kiichi Nakai) during the last years of the Shinsengumi.

 Saitō Hajime is also shown in the Hakuōki Shinsengumi Kitan otome visual novel games, as well as its film, anime, and manga adaptations.
 Here, like his historical inspiration, he is very reserved and analytical, using a left-handed sword technique and later joining Itō's splinter group at the order of Hijikata.

 He appears in several NHK productions.
 In the 2004 NHK Taiga drama Shinsengumi!
 Saitō is played by Joe Odagiri.
+Shinji Ozeki portrayed Saitō in the 2011 adaptation Shinsengumi Keppūroku.
 In the 2013 Taiga drama Yae no Sakura, he is played by Kenji Furuya of Dragon Ash, and Shugo Oshinari portrays him in one episode of the NHK historical documentary series Rekishi Hiwa Historia.

-Saitō also appears in Yakuza Ishin, where he is portrayed as a false identity of the game's version of Sakamoto Ryōma.
+Saitō also appears in Ryū ga Gotoku: Ishin! and its remake Like a Dragon: Ishin!, where he is portrayed as a false identity of the game's version of Sakamoto Ryōma.

 Saitō also appears in the mobile game Fate/Grand Order as a limited 4-Star Saber-class Servant which debuted during the GUDAGUDA Yamatai-koku 2020 event.

+Saito appeared in the 2024 drama "With You I Bloom: The Shinsengumi Youth Chronicle" based on the 1963 Shinsengumi manga by Osamu Tezuka.
+He was portrayed by Kohei Shoji.